 Looking for discounted tickets to the Minnesota Renaissance Festival?
 Historically, your best chance is to check Groupon!

 Want to see the pets?
 The Vikings?
 The Highland Games?
 Pick your weekend to visit based on what appeals most to your family.

 My daughter and I dressed up simply because she has a dress up box to work from and my loose-fitting maternity dresses translated easily into a gypsy look.
 I didn’t make my boys dress up, but I truly believe we had more fun and definitely know we got better pictures because we dressed up.

 4. Unless necessary, skip the stroller

 A stroller may be unavoidable for many, particularly if your family is planning to spend the entire day.
 But if you think your youngest is up for it, leave the stroller in the car.
+If you have the option, bring your all-terrain stroller.
 I was unpleasantly surprised to find how bumpy and uneven the grade of the grounds is.
-I swear I was pushing the stroller uphill and sideways all day; in fact, could’ve used a stroller myself by the end.
+I swear I was pushing the stroller uphill and sideways all day; in fact, I could’ve used a stroller myself by the end.